-- a) To check for any out-of-band signals from the satellite which are within the range of frequency covered by the LEOLUT antenna feed and receiver subsystem. - b) To check for any spurious signals within the repeater bandwidth.
+- a) To check for any out-of-band signals from the satellite which are within the range of frequency covered by the LEOLUT antenna feed and receiver subsystem.

+b) To check for any spurious signals within the repeater bandwidth.
+This objective does not apply to SARR-2.